What's in a Moroccan rug? Azilal, Boucherouite, Kilim & Beni Ourain

-From wool and handmade, Moroccan rugs, such as kilim and Beni Ourain, have become an object of desire in the world of decoration.
+Handmade from wool, many of the styles of Moroccan rugs, from Kilim to Beni Ourain, have become an object of desire in the world of decoration.
 Do you want to bring a little taste of Morocco to your home with a Berber rug?

 Architects of stature such as Le Corbusier, Alvar Aalto or Marcel Breuer, began to appreciate the ethnic Berber rugs of Morocco in the 1920s and 30s, attracted by their minimalist and abstract forms.

-Its designs and striking colors, and above all, the rejection of figurative representation, attracted collectors and design lovers from all over Europe and North America.
+Their designs and striking colours, and above all, the rejection of figurative representation, attracted collectors and design lovers from all over Europe and North America.

-Within the Arab or Moroccan décor, if there is one object that takes all the spotlight, it is the carpets.
+Within the Arab or Moroccan décor, if there is one object that takes all the spotlight, it is the carpet.

 The Berbers were the original inhabitants of Morocco, and for thousands of years, were isolated from external influences.
 For a long time, the economic activities of Berber farmers and shepherds in Morocco have revolved around sheep and wool.

-The carpets, woven by the craftswomen, reflect perfectly the importance of wool in all aspects of the Berber people's lives.
+The carpets, woven by the craftswomen, reflect perfectly the importance of wool in all aspects of the lives of the Berber people.

 These rugs have been handcrafted in a traditional way, using 100% natural sheep's wool in simple vertical or horizontal looms placed on the floor.
 These looms were made of wood to be easily dismantled and transported from one place to another.